-The first line Management of the business have the primary responsibility for implementing the Risk Management Framework within the business, under the guidance of the CEO who is the designated Risk owner for AICL and supported by the second line Saga Insurance Risk function who provide guidance, oversight and challenge.
-The Risk function is also responsible for designing the overall risk management framework ensuring it remains fit for purpose and aligned to business strategy and external good practice design principles.
-The Risk function has the authority, resources, expertise and access to all relevant information to carry out its activities. including any records and unrestricted access to all AICL colleagues and Board members.
+The first line Management of the business have the primary responsibility for implementing the Risk Management Framework within the business, under the guidance of the CEO who is the designated Risk owner for AICL and supported by the second line Saga Insurance Chief

+Risk Officer (CRO) Function who provide guidance, oversight, and challenge.
+The CRO Function is also responsible for designing the overall Risk Management Framework ensuring it remains fit for purpose and aligned to business strategy and external good practice design principles.
+The CRO Function has the authority, resources, expertise and access to all relevant information, colleagues, and Board members to enable it to carry out its activities.